timlu1024/v2rayN-linux/README.md

 # Verbose mode.
 Comment out to disable it.
 #VERBOSE=y

 # Use xray instead of v2ray.
+You have to use xray for XTLS.
-Comment out to disable it.
+# Comment out to disable it.
 #XRAY=y

 # Generate a copy of the original config, where the server address is